 Students shall submit their proposed programs.
-It is strongly recommended that students intending to minor in history file their petitions before taking advanced courses in history beyond 6 credit hours.
+It is recommended that students intending to minor in history file their petitions before taking advanced courses in history.
 The petitioning procedure gives students the flexibility necessary to construct minors oriented toward their interests.
 Examples are available for examination in the history office.
 The Department of History shall accept or reject petitions for minors.